flowchart TD

 Exact deduplication is straightforward and should be done early, since it reduces the volume that later stages must process.
 Fuzzy deduplication, often called entity resolution or record linkage, is harder.
 It requires a similarity function over records, a blocking strategy to avoid comparing every pair, and a threshold or learned classifier to decide which pairs are matches.

 A crucial design decision is which record survives a merge.
-Picking the first row encountered makes the result depend on input ordering, which silently violates reproducibility.
+Picking the first row encountered makes the result depend on input ordering, which silently violates determinism.
 A better rule is deterministic survivorship, where you sort by an explicit key, prefer the most complete record, or prefer the most recent verified timestamp.
+Survivorship must be defined by a total order on records so that the surviving row is unique regardless of how the input happened to be sorted on arrival.

 # Deterministic survivorship: sort, then keep the best per group.